Review of TradeZero U.S.

 ZeroFree

-The same order ticket is on ZeroFree, which means there are separate short-selling buttons.
-Here, the ticket is at the top in a horizontal layout.
+The same order-entry system shows up on ZeroFree, and this means there are dedicated buttons for short trading.
+Here, the ticket appears across the top in a horizontal layout.

 ZeroMobile